 Ok, so firstly I don’t recommend you run out and purchase the most lightweight sleeping bag you can find because it may not be suitable for the environment you will be sleeping in.
 There are variety of factors that you will need to consider to ensure you purchase a suitable sleeping bag.
 Before going out to purchase a super lightweight sleeping bag, consider the following factors:

-Sleeping bags are insulated to keep your warm.
+Sleeping bags are insulated to keep you warm.
 The insultation is usually in the form of either down or synthetic materials which is sandwiched between two layers of fabric – shell fabric on the outside and lining on the inside.

-The best ultralight sleeping bags are insulated with down as down as the best warmth to weight ratio sleeping bag meaning a smaller amount of insulation is required for the same amount of a warmth as is required for synthetic insulation.
-This results in an ultra lightweight sleeping bag that takes up less room, making down the perfect choice for the best ultralight backpacking sleeping bag as a down sleeping bag can easily fit into the bottom of a backpack.
+The best ultralight sleeping bags are insulated with down, because down has the best warmth to weight ratio, meaning a smaller amount of insulation is required for the same amount of a warmth as is required for synthetic insulation.
+This results in an ultra lightweight sleeping bag that takes up less room.
+Making down the perfect choice for the best ultralight backpacking sleeping bag as a down sleeping bag can easily fit into the bottom of a backpack.

 Despite being the best compact sleeping bag, down is unfortunately far more expensive than even the best lightweight synthetic sleeping bag.
 However, down sleeping bags are incredibly durable, and the best lightweight down sleeping bag will last you for years.